SpellingEnthusiast/SoccerLeague/README.md

 # SoccerLeague
 A java application to manage a soccer league.
+Follows the MVC design pattern.

 Utilises: